openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func lock(): Unit
 ```

-Functionality: Locks the mutex.
+Function: Locks the mutex.

-If the mutex is already locked, the current thread is blocked.
+If the mutex is already locked, blocks the current thread.

 ### func tryLock()